invopop/gobl.verifactu/README.md

 You must have first created a GOBL Envelope containing an Invoice that you'd like to send to the AEAT.
 For the document to be converted, the supplier contained in the invoice should have a "Tax ID" with the country set to `ES`.

-The following is an example of how the GOBL Veri*Factu package could be used:
+The following is an example of how the GOBL VeriFactu package could be used:

 ```go
 package main